-- 2 day reduction in length of hospital stays
+- 2-day reduction in hospital stays.

-- 17% decrease in complications
+- 17% decrease in complications.

-Encourage More Fluids
+Encourage More Food and Fluids

 Premedicate with Non-Narcotics